Like most friendships that begin over the Internet, my

 Oracle Database Client Installation Guide (“Sorry, it’s been one of those

-”, he mock apologized).
+months”, he mock apologized).
 He appreciated the recent novels of Naomi

 Novik, heaped (with me) aspersions on the new edition of the Annotated Sherlock